 Macaws are among the largest pet parrots, with a powerful bite force and loud vocalizations when excited or agitated.
-Thankfully, most macaws are gentle giants with a loving and friendly dispositions.
+Thankfully, most macaws are gentle giants with a loving and friendly disposition.

-Hyacinth macaws are the friendliest macaw species, despite also being the largest parrots.
-However, their endangered status, complex care needs, and price tag make them hard to find and look after as pets.
+Hyacinth macaws are the friendliest macaw species despite also being the largest parrots.
+However, their endangered status, complex care needs, and price tag make them unlikely pets.

 Families seeking an affable pet bird should consider a Hahn’s, Illiger’s, harlequin, or blue-and-gold macaw.
 Think carefully before taking on military, Catalina, severe, or scarlet macaws.